houseabsolute/precious/README.md

 ### Choosing How to `invoke` the Command

-Some commands might work equally well with `invoke` set to either `per-dir` or `invoke`.
+Some commands might work equally well with `invoke` set to either `per-dir` or `root`.
 The right run mode to choose depends on how you are using precious.

 In general, if you either have a very small set of directories, _or_ you are running precious on most or all of the directories at once, then `once` will be faster.

-However, if you have a larger set of directories and you only need to lint or tidy a small subset of these at once, then `per-dir` mode will be faster.
+However, if you have a larger set of directories and you usually only need to lint or tidy a small subset of these at once, then `per-dir` mode will be faster.

 ### Quiet Flags